home-assistant/core/README.md

 # Home Assistant [![Build Status](https://travis-ci.org/balloob/home-assistant.svg?branch=master)](https://travis-ci.org/balloob/home-assistant) [![Coverage Status](https://img.shields.io/coveralls/balloob/home-assistant.svg)](https://coveralls.io/r/balloob/home-assistant?branch=master)

 This is the source for Home Assistant.
 For installation instructions, tutorials and the docs, please see [https://home-assistant.io](https://home-assistant.io).
+For a fully functioning frontend of Home Assistant, [click here](https://home-assistant.io/demo/).

 Home Assistant is a home automation platform running on Python 3.
 The goal of Home Assistant is to be able to track and control all devices at home and offer a platform for automating control.